Shorter meetings are more productive. Here’s why.

 Studies repeatedly show how social media has reduced our attention spans and ability to focus.

-And this reduction in focus forms part of the foundation supporting shorter meetings.
+And this reduction in focus forms part of the foundation that supports shorter meetings.

 Many start-ups are already capping their meetings to a maximum of 30 minutes.
 In some cases, people are limiting meetings to 15 minutes.
 For Richard Branson, they’re 10 minutes.